ponylang/release-bot-action/README.md

 There are currently three possible channels that you can announce your release: GitHub release notes, the Ponylang Zulip, and the Pony newsletter "Last Week In Pony".
 There are corresponding commands for each.

-- publish-release-notes-to-github.py
+- publish-release-notes-to-github
-- send-announcement-to-pony-zulip.py
+- send-announcement-to-pony-zulip
-- add-announcement-to-last-week-in-pony.py
+- add-announcement-to-last-week-in-pony

 In addition there are normal cleanup actions that need to be taken as part of the release process and should be done after all announcements are done.

-- rotate-release-notes.py
+- rotate-release-notes

 Any project that uses release notes needs to run this command as part of post-announcement cleanup.

-- delete-announcement-tag.py
+- delete-announcement-tag

-All projects should run this command to clean up the tag used to trigger the announce-a-release step. `delete-announcement-tag.py` should be run after all other announcement commands have been run as they all depend on the `announce-X.Y.Z` existing.
+All projects should run this command to clean up the tag used to trigger the announce-a-release step. `delete-announcement-tag` should be run after all other announcement commands have been run as they all depend on the `announce-X.Y.Z` existing.

 **announce-a-release.yml**: